404FoundingFather/ai-memory-bank/README.md

 Memory Bank provides a structured approach to documenting all aspects of a project, ensuring that information is accessible, maintainable, and useful for both human developers and AI assistants.
 When used properly, these files create a persistent knowledge base that improves collaboration and maintains continuity across development sessions.

+## Usage Pattern

+1. Create a fresh context with the AI Assistant

+2. prompt:  review the files in memory-bank.  `Let's work on the kanban task: [copy text from 07-kanban.md]`

+3. After task is complete, reviewed and tested, to the AI Assistant:  `update the appropriate memory-bank files for the work just completed`.
+This **must** be part of your routine.
+The AI Assistants (at least in 20205) won't consistently update the memory-bank automatically.
+Giving the Assistant this direct prompt yields in high quality memory-bank updates.

+4. git add / commit / push

+5. **Important**: Start a fresh context for the next task.
+This prevents bloated contexts and reduces the tendancy for the AI Assistant to drift and hallunicate.

+Code review what is generated.
+Always.

 ## 🚀 Getting Started

 ### Installation